Klipper3d/klipper/docs/Config_Changes.md

 previous display layout set "display_group: _multiextruder_16x4" in the [display] section of the printer.cfg file.

+20200308: The default `__test` menu item was removed.
+If the config file has a custom menu then be sure to remove all references to this `__test` menu item.

 20200308: The menu "deck" and "card" options were removed.
 To customize the layout of an lcd screen use the new display_data config sections (see config/example-extras.cfg for the details).